igormironchik/md4qt/README.md

 parser's code and profiler says that most of the run-time is spent on such operations. `QString` just more optimized for access separate character then `icu::UnicodeString`...

+**Why does parsing fail on Windows with `std::ifstream`?**

+ * Such problem can occur on Windows with MSVC if you open file in text mode, so for `MD::Parser` always open `std::ifstream` with `std::ios::binary` flag.
+And yes, I expect to receive UTF-8 encoded content...